tc39/proposal-bind-operator/README.md

 ## ECMAScript Function Bind Syntax ##

+This proposal introduces a new operator `::` which performs function binding.

 ### Examples ###

 Using an iterator library implemented as a module of "virtual methods":